Jeremy-Perras/Philosophers-42-v2/README.md

 * [How does is work ?](#how-does-is-work-)

 ### What is Philosophers ?
  Philosophers is a individual project at 42.
-The purpose is to learn more about thread, mutex.
+The purpose is to learn more about thread, mutex. *The difference between this and first version, is this the time is calculate in thread by each philosophers.*

 ### What is it ?
 <a href="https://zupimages.net/viewer.php?id=22/13/dyc0.png"><img src="https://zupimages.net/up/22/13/dyc0.png" alt="" /></a>